serverless/serverless/docs/guides/compose.md

 ## Refreshing outputs

-The outputs of a service are stored locally to accelerate deployments.
+The outputs of a service are stored locally (in the `.serverless/` directory).
 If a colleague deployed changes that changed the outputs of a service, you can refresh your local state via the `refresh-outputs` command:

 ```
 serverless refresh-outputs